 Children with rheumatic heart disease may not have any clear symptoms.

 mitral valve abnormalities

 due to rheumatic fever, they may have symptoms related to these valve problems.
-Some may be short of breath, particularly with activity or when lying down.
+Some symptoms that may suggest a problem with these valves include being short of breath, particularly with activity or when lying down.